 - Can lead to physical or mental health issues

-Examples of negative stressors may include death of a family member, divorce, losing a job, illness or hospitalization, or being overworked in the workplace.
+Examples of negative stressors may include the death of a family member, divorce, losing a job, illness or hospitalization, or being overworked in the workplace.

 Recognizing Workplace Stress in Sales